Signature Private Tour · 13 Days · 12 Nights

 The Red City — Palaces, Souks & the Great Square

 Full-day guided discovery of Marrakech with your licensed local expert.
 The Saadian Tombs — discovered behind a sealed doorway in 1917.
-El Badi Palace — stripped of its famous 360 carved marble columns by a later sultan, its empty ruins now haunted by storks.
+El Badi Palace — stripped of its 360 carved marble columns by a later sultan, its empty ruins now haunted by storks.
 The opulent Bahia Palace.
 The dyer's souk.
 The lantern market.
-The Mellah.
-And as dusk falls, Djemaa el-Fna: storytellers in Arabic and Amazigh, Gnawa musicians with ceraqebs and guembri bass, acrobats in red tassels, and the rising smoke of a hundred food stalls offering everything from snail soup to fresh-grilled swordfish.
+As dusk falls: Djemaa el-Fna — storytellers, Gnawa musicians, acrobats, and the rising smoke of a hundred food stalls.

 • Saadian Tombs